 Instructions

-- Prepare Tuna Steak: Place the ahi tuna on a clean work surface and pat thoroughly dry with paper towels.
-Brush the tuna all over with soy sauce and 1 teaspoon sesame oil.
+- Prepare Tuna Steak: Place the ahi tuna onto a clean work surface and pat thoroughly dry with paper towels.
+In a small bowl, combine the soy sauce with 1 teaspoon of sesame oil.
+Then, use a pastry brush and brush the soy mixture all over the tuna steak.

-- Coat Tuna with Sesame Seeds: Transfer the ahi tuna to the plate with the sesame seed mixture.
-Press the tuna steak down into the sesame seeds mixture.
-Flip the tuna over and press again to coat the tuna all over with sesame seeds.
+- Coat Tuna with Sesame Seed Mixture: Transfer the seasoned ahi tuna steak to the plate with the sesame seeds.
+Use your hands to press the tuna steak down into the sesame seed mixture.
+Then, flip the tuna over and repeat the process, pressing the tuna steak down into the sesame seeds.

-- Sear Sesame Crusted Tuna: Once the oil is shimmering, carefully add the tuna steak to the hot oil, using the back of a fish spatula to gently press down on the tuna.
-Let the tuna sear - undisturbed - for 30 seconds to 1 minute.
-Use your fish spatula to gently lift up one corner of the ahi tuna to check the bottom.
-Once the bottom of the tuna steak is beautifully golden in color, carefully flip the tuna.
-Continue to sear the tuna for 45 seconds to 1 1/2 minutes, or until both sides of the tuna steak are deeply golden in color.
-(Note: If you would like to sear the edges of the ahi, use tongs to hold the tuna upright in the hot pan.)
+- Sear Sesame Encrusted Tuna: Once the pan is hot, add all the peanut oil and the remaining teaspoon of sesame oil.
+Then carefully add the sesame tuna steak to the hot oil.
+Immediately, use the back of a fish spatula (or regular spatula if that’s all you have) to gently press down on the tuna.
+Sear tuna – undisturbed – for 45 seconds to 1 minute.
+Use your spatula to gently lift one corner of the tuna steak to check on the bottom.
+Once the bottom looks deeply golden in color, use tongs to carefully flip the tuna over to the other side.
+Continue to sear the tuna for 45 seconds to 1 ½ minutes, or until the bottom side is deeply golden in color.

-- Slice Tuna: Using a sharp slicing knife or sharp Chef's knife, thinly slice the tuna steak against the grain.
+- Slice Sesame Tuna Steak: Using a sharp slicing knife, slice the tuna against the grain into long, 1/4-inch thick pieces.

 Notes